aeristran/TapIn/README.md

   - The page you want to edit is the page called index.html.
 This is the landing page for your business card and it is what other people will see.
   - All of the text in gray are the comments of the page.
 They will help guide you in completing the page.
   - There is also another page provided called demoPage.html.
 This page a complete template you can use as a guide.
+- Once you feel like you want to add more to your card, visit replit.com and login.
+Your card will be under the project called myWebsite.